diocas/test-documentation/session/set_default.md

 whenever necessary.

-If you have problems when starting your session due to this option, please remove from your CERNBox the hidden file named ".swanrc", that is located inside the folder SWAN_projects.
+If you have problems when starting your session due to this option, please remove from your CERNBox the hidden file named ".swanrc", that is located inside the folder _SWAN_projects_.